Team Building: Does Your Company Need It?

 Anyway, after my contract ended with this amazing company (sad face), I realized that sometimes companies are not in desperate need of team building events.
 Companies like the one I mentioned hired me for their team building events to prevent the desperate need for one.
 They provide classes of all kinds for their staff so that every Wednesday after work, the staff has the option of a fun evening (paid for by the boss).
 I think this is a brilliant idea!
 They've done everything from magic classes, to baking classes, to beer-tasting classes!
 I could tell that the staff here got along together so well, and that they truly enjoyed working for this company.
 I think more companies should take preventative measures like this to ensure employee quality of life.
 The cost of a weekly team building event like the one I mentioned above are so minimal compared to the costs of employee turnover, hunting for new candidates, and retraining them.

 I'd like to refer back to the questions I mentioned in the opening paragraph.
 What are the signs that a company needs a team building event?
-This article makes a lot of really great points on the subject, and I agree with them completely.
+This article about team building makes a lot of really great points on the subject, and I agree with them completely.
 If turnover is high, numbers are down, teamwork is down, and trust between coworkers is nonexistent, you've reached that "emergency team building event" point.
 Either have one or the downward spiral will only continue.

 How exactly do you address this with your staff?
 You can't very well walk in and say, "Hey guys, productivity is down, and if you don't work better as a team, we're all going down the tubes".
 Perhaps approaching a team building event as a preventative measure, and as a fun retreat is more appropriate.
 It could also be seen simply as a fun treat from the boss!